 Think of this “pilot build” as a final dress rehearsal before production-level release and is the last chance to make any final design changes.

 Your product is ready for prime time!
 The first production build is the moment that everyone has been waiting for.
 At this stage in the new product introduction process, the design is essentially frozen: the drawings have been formally released and configuration control is implemented.
 Quality systems are in place to ensure each completed unit consistently meets your and any industry standards.
 And final testing and any regulatory requirements are approved.

 Once you’ve launched your product in the market, it’s time to evaluate the lessons learned to apply them to future projects.
 This step will allow you to find your pain points and avoid issues that can kill innovation and motivation in the NPI process.
 You’ll also want to solicit customer feedback and assess how well your product will be able to keep up with changing times through next-generation enhancements and innovations such as upgrades that will extend its lifespan.
 According to a Forbes article, when it comes to meeting launch and margin goals, 73% of respondents believe that tracking risks and opportunities during development and NPI is critical.

 There are a lot of moving parts involved in NPI, so partnering with the right contract manufacturer can make all the difference to ensure your project goes as smoothly as possible.

-Understanding your product and lifecycle stage will help you develop next steps.
+Understanding your product and lifecycle stage will help you develop the next steps.
 We created a comprehensive guide for innovators that are bringing their product to market.
-Whether you need design, development or full blow contract manufacturing, this guide will help you self reflect.
+Whether you need design, development, or full blow contract manufacturing, this guide will help you self-reflect.